UK accountants on tenterhooks before probe outcome

-LONDON, Feb 18 (Reuters) - The “Big Four” accounting firms should find out this week how their grip on Britain’s audit market could be loosened in a ruling Europe and the United States will scrutinise.
+LONDON (Reuters) - The “Big Four” accounting firms should find out this week how their grip on Britain’s audit market could be loosened in a ruling Europe and the United States will scrutinize.

 The Competition Commission launched its probe into the audit market for the country’s 350 top listed firms in 2011 but has delayed its preliminary findings twice to this month.
 It said it was hoping to make an announcement this week.